dpc10ster/RJafrocBook/docs/03-modeling-binary-task.md

 #> [1] 1.5
 ```

 Because the threshold is halfway between the two distributions, as in this example, sensitivity and specificity are identical.
-In words, with two unit variance distributions separated by 1.5, the area under the diseased distribution (centered at 1.5) above 0.75, namely sensitivity, equals the area under the non-diseased distribution  (centered at zero) below 0.75, namely specificity, and the common value is $\Phi(0.75)= 0.773$, yielding the last row of Table \@ref(tab:binaryTask0SeSpMuvsCaseSizeSeed), and example 1 in the above code snippet.
-Example 2 in the above code snippet illustrates Eqn. \@ref(eq:binaryTask-SolveForMu).
+In words, with two unit variance distributions separated by 1.5, the area under the diseased distribution (centered at 1.5) above 0.75, namely sensitivity, equals the area under the non-diseased distribution  (centered at zero) below 0.75, namely specificity, and the common value is $\Phi(0.75)= 0.773$, yielding the last row of Table \@ref(tab:binary-task0SeSpMuvsCaseSizeSeed), and example 1 in the above code snippet.
+Example 2 in the above code snippet illustrates Eqn. \@ref(eq:binary-task-SolveForMu).
 The factor of two arises since in this example sensitivity and specificity are identical.

-From Table \@ref(tab:binaryTask0SeSpMuvsCaseSizeSeed), for the same numbers of cases but different seeds, comparing pairs of sensitivity and specificity values is more difficult as two pairs of numbers (i.e., four numbers) are involved.
+From Table \@ref(tab:binary-task0SeSpMuvsCaseSizeSeed), for the same numbers of cases but different seeds, comparing pairs of sensitivity and specificity values is more difficult as two pairs of numbers (i.e., four numbers) are involved.
 Comparing a single pair of $\mu$ values is easier as only two numbers are involved.
 The tendency of the pairs to become independent of case sample is discernible with fewer cases with  $\mu$, around 90/110 cases, than with sensitivity and specificity pairs.
 The numbers in the table might appear disheartening in terms of the implied numbers of cases needed to detect a difference in specificity.
 Even with 200 cases, the difference in specificity for two seed values is 0.081, which is actually a large effect considering that the scale extends from 0 to 1.0.
 A similar comment applies to differences in sensitivity.
 The situation is not quite that bad.
 One uses an area measure that combines sensitivity and specificity yielding less variability in the combined measure.
 One uses the ratings paradigm, which is more efficient than the binary one used in this chapter.
 Finally, one takes advantage of correlations that exist between the interpretations in matched-case matched-reader interpretations in two modalities that tend to decrease variability in the AUC-difference even further (most applications of ROC methods involved detecting differences in AUCs not absolute values).

-## Inverse variation of sensitivity and specificity and the need for a single FOM
+## Inverse variation of sensitivity and specificity and the need for a single FOM {#binary-task-sensitivity-specificity-inverse-variation}
 The variation of sensitivity and specificity is modeled in the binormal model by the threshold parameter $\zeta$.
-From Eqn. \@ref(eq:binaryTask-Specificity), specificity at threshold $\zeta$ is $\Phi(\zeta)$ and the corresponding expression for sensitivity is $\Phi(\mu-\zeta)$.
+From Eqn. \@ref(eq:binary-task-Specificity), specificity at threshold $\zeta$ is $\Phi(\zeta)$ and the corresponding expression for sensitivity is $\Phi(\mu-\zeta)$.
 Since the threshold  $\zeta$ appears with a minus sign, the dependence of sensitivity on $\zeta$ will be the opposite of the corresponding dependence of specificity on $\zeta$.
-In Fig. \@ref(fig:binaryTask-shaded-plots), the left edge of the blue shaded region represents the threshold $\zeta = 1$.
+In Fig. \@ref(fig:binary-task-shaded-plots), the left edge of the blue shaded region represents the threshold $\zeta = 1$.
 As $\zeta = 1$ is moved towards the left, specificity decreases but sensitivity increases.
 Specificity decreases because less of the non-diseased distribution lies to the left of the new threshold, in other words fewer non-diseased cases are correctly diagnosed as non-diseased.
 Sensitivity increases because more of the diseased distribution lies to the right of the new threshold, in other words more diseased cases are correctly diagnosed as diseased.
 If an observer has higher sensitivity than another observer, but lower specificity, it is difficult to unambiguously compare them.
 It is not impossible [@RN2637].
 The unambiguous comparison is difficult for the following reason.
 Assuming the second observer can be coaxed into adopting a lower threshold, thereby decreasing specificity to match that of the first observer, then it is possible that the second observer's sensitivity, formerly smaller, could now be greater than that of the first observer.
 A single figure of merit is desirable to the sensitivity - specificity analysis.
-It is possible to leverage the inverse variation of sensitivity and specificity by combing them into a single scalar measure, as was done with the $\mu$ parameter in the previous section, Eqn. \@ref(eq:binaryTask-SolveForMu).
+It is possible to leverage the inverse variation of sensitivity and specificity by combing them into a single scalar measure, as was done with the $\mu$ parameter in the previous section, Eqn. \@ref(eq:binary-task-SolveForMu).
 An equivalent way is by using the area under the ROC plot, discussed next.

-## The ROC curve
+## The ROC curve {#binary-task-roc-curve}
 The receiver operating characteristic (ROC) is defined as the plot of sensitivity (y-axis) vs. 1-specificity (x-axis).
 Equivalently, it is the plot of TPF (y-axis) vs. FPF (x-axis).
-From Eqn. \@ref(eq:binaryTask-Sensitivity-Specificity) it follows that:
+From Eqn. \@ref(eq:binary-task-Sensitivity-Specificity) it follows that:

 \begin{equation}
 \begin{aligned}